 Instructions to TGah Editor: Change this fourth paragraph as follows:

-A DMG STA shall support the HT-immediate block ack extension.
+A DMG STA and an S1G STA that is a non-Sensor type STA shall support the HT-immediate block ack extension.
 A DMG STA shall not use the HT-delayed block ack extension.
 An S1G STA that sets the A-MPDU Supported field in the S1G Capabilities element to 1 shall support the HT-Immediate block ack extension.
 An S1G STA that sets the HT-Delayed Block Ack field in the S1G Capabilities element to 1 shall support the HT-delayed block ack extension.